Our Unnatural Law

 • The strong will always prevail, and the weak will serve them.

-• If someone ever fails, they should be publicly humiliated as a means of motivating everyone to do better.
+• If someone ever fails, they should be publicly humiliated as an example to motivate everyone to do better.

 • Shrewdness (the appearance of wisdom) and an image of truth are critical to making any of the above possible.

-While we live in this world, we must be wise, which means understanding the temporary system we live in.
+While we live in this world, we must be wise, which means understanding at least some Unnatural Law: